lf-data/dataviz-imdb/README.md

 - For each geographical area, the year with the highest average IMDb score has been identified through a red point.
 - For each year, it's shown the best rated movie for the selected geographical area

-All was done with Vega-lite and using the IMDB dataset.
+Everything was done with Vega-lite and using the IMDB dataset.

 ![image](image1.png)